 Paris is naturally traumatized by her near-death experience.
 She decides there is a story here yet to be explored, so in her leave of absence from her job as a top journalist (the Diane Sawyer of France I figure), she decides to investigate the hereafter.
 San Francisco just wants to live as normal a life as possible, taking night courses and hesitantly starting a romance with fellow student Melanie (Bryce Dallas Howard) before being talked by Billy into starting up his readings.
 London mopes through life, losing his brother and his mother through her rehab, wearing Jason's baseball cap and consulting all sorts of quacks to try to contact his dead brother.
 Ultimately, London is saved from the London bombings of 2005.

 Curious that I keep using the word "vague" to describe Hereafter.
-I think this has to do with the fact that the film doesn't want to take a firm stand on the issue of the afterlife: it doesn't describe life after death as the traditional view of Heaven (because that would be endorsing one religious view over another) but instead gives us some 'mystical' view of the afterlife.
+I think this has to do with the fact that the film doesn't want to take a firm stand on the issue of the afterlife: it doesn't describe life after death as the traditional view of Heaven but instead gives us some 'mystical' view of the afterlife.
 It's a bit like the ancient Greek view of Hades: the dead wandering about, conscious of who they are but really having nothing to do, nowhere to go, and no hope of things getting better.

 In a curious side note, the times there is some sort of take on death by a religious figure, it shows that faith-based views of death are wholly unsatisfying; the minister at Jason's funeral appears himself to not believe himself in an afterlife, rushing through the service to accommodate a Sikh funeral (which makes me think the British really are slipping back to some sort of paganism, but I digress).
-When Marcus goes on YouTube to listen to Islamic and Christian views of the afterlife, neither give him comfort (the former appears to frighten him).
+When Marcus goes on YouTube to listen to Islamic and Christian views of the afterlife, neither give him comfort, with the former appearing to frighten him.

 One thing that really sunk the movie was the ending: having Paris and San Francisco get together (and suggesting via a 'vision' that there will be a romance between them) is so out of left field that it rings false.
 It is almost like having to say we have to end with a version of a positive note.
 It also suggests that George is not only a medium, but can see the future, which we haven't had suggested before.